louismullie/temp-data/markdown_final/61cdf848-6ec5-40ba-8af2-ac2f7aef8d0f.md

 The following constitutes key background information on acute urticaria:

-- Definition: Acute urticaria is a self-limited cutaneous condition characterized by transient, erythematous, and pruritic wheals or hives.
+- **Definition**: Acute urticaria is a self-limited cutaneous condition characterized by transient, erythematous, and pruritic wheals or hives.
-- Pathophysiology: Acute urticaria is caused by mast cell and basophil activation, leading to the release of histamine and other inflammatory mediators, which results in vasodilation and increased vascular permeability, leading to characteristic skin lesions.
+- **Pathophysiology**: Acute urticaria is caused by mast cell and basophil activation, leading to the release of histamine and other inflammatory mediators, which results in vasodilation and increased vascular permeability, leading to characteristic skin lesions.
 The activation of these cells can occur through multiple triggers, including IgE- and non-IgE-mediated mechanisms.
-- Epidemiology: The prevalence of acute urticaria in the United Kingdom is estimated at 355 per 100,000 population.
+- **Epidemiology**: The prevalence of acute urticaria in the United Kingdom is estimated at 355 per 100,000 population.
-- Disease course: Clinically, acute urticaria presents as itchy, raised welts that can appear anywhere on the body.
+- **Disease course**: Clinically, acute urticaria presents as itchy, raised welts that can appear anywhere on the body.
 These hives are transient, often moving from one area of the body to another.
 In some cases, acute urticarial lesions may display central clearing with an ecchymotic or hemorrhagic hue.
-- Prognosis and risk of recurrence: The prognosis of acute urticaria is generally good, as it is typically a self-limiting condition that resolves within 6 weeks.
+- **Prognosis and risk of recurrence**: The prognosis of acute urticaria is generally good, as it is typically a self-limiting condition that resolves within 6 weeks.

 ---